 Here’s the thing: Some sources say the Greek can also mean, “she laid him in a manger because they had no space in the room.”
 So Jesus could easily have been born in a quiet back section of an overflowing one-room house.

 Interestingly, both Justin Martyr and the Protoevangelium of James say Jesus was born in a cave.
-Biblical archaeologists don’t have a problem with this, as many houses in the area are still built in front of caves.
+Biblical archaeologists don’t have a problem with that, because many houses in the area are still built in front of caves.
 The cave part would have been used for storage and stabling animals – hence the cave-manger connection.

 History of the Church of the Nativity

 Here’s a timeline of the church’s early history:

 - 135 AD – Roman Emperor Hadrian had the Christian site converted into a worship place for Adonis, the Greek god of beauty and desire.

 - 160 AD – Justin Martyr identified a specific grotto as Jesus' birthplace.

 - 326 AD – Helena, mother of Roman emperor Constantine, had a church built on the spot in 339 AD.